-All the same fish are there (plus the odd shore bird and Arctic fox), but a lot fewer people.
-You can even eat Thanksgiving lunch at the Aquarium.
+All the same fish are there (plus the odd shorebird and Arctic fox), and while they're chowing down on krill and voles, you can have Thanksgiving lunch at the Aquarium.

 RELATED: Restaurants Open for Thanksgiving Dinner in LA

-Ferris Wheel and carnival games dish up fun on the Santa Monica Pier.
+The Ferris wheel and carnival games dish up fun on the Santa Monica Pier.
 Photo courtesy of Pacific Park

 Why not rent a surrey, so the whole family can work off that big meal together?

-What could be more fun than avoiding football and hanging out with Mickey, Minnie, and all their friends at the happiest place on earth?
+What could be more fun than hanging out with Mickey, Minnie, and all their friends at the happiest place on earth?

-The kids will surely tell you all about what they're thankful for if you take them to the Wizarding World of Harry Potter—especially just in time for another season of holiday lights in the skies over the Castle.
+The kids will surely tell you all about what they're thankful for if you take them to the Wizarding World of Harry Potter.
+Grinchmas is back in town this year, too.

 If you have teens, there's a good chance they'll prefer Riddler's Revenge to a boring turkey dinner.